Bikin (river)

 The Bikin (Бики́н) is a river in Primorsky and Khabarovsk Krais in Russia.
 It is a right tributary of the Ussuri, and is 560 km long, with a drainage basin of 22300 km2.
 Its main tributaries are the rivers Alchan, Klyuchevaya, Kontrovod and Zeva.

 The town Bikin is situated on the river Bikin.
 In 2015, a significant portion of the Bikin basin was incorporated into the creation of Bikin National Park, one of the major protected areas of the Russian Federation.
-In 2018, Bikin River Valley was included in the boundaries of the Central Sikhote-Alin and became a part of the World Heritage cite.
+In 2018, Bikin River Valley was included in the boundaries of the Central Sikhote-Alin and became part of the World Heritage Site.